 Breathing during pregnancy – a key to well-being and preparation for childbirth

-Putting an extra focus on breathing during pregnancy can have a positive effect on both physical and mental health.
-Practicing deep breathing can reduce tension and stress levels while improving preparation for childbirth.
+Focusing on your breathing during pregnancy can have a positive effect on both your body and mind.
+Mindful deep breathing can help reduce tension, lower stress, and better prepare you for labor.

 Anna Reinhold Landaeus